Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Operations/Clustering.md

 ## Prerequisites

-- A Team or Enterprise license and an identical `stirling.security.credentialEncryptionKey` on every node.
+- A Team or Enterprise license and the same credential encryption key on every node, set as `STIRLING_CREDENTIAL_ENCRYPTION_KEY`.
 Generate the key once with `openssl rand -base64 32`.
 - Shared by every node: one [external database](../Storage/External%20Database.md), one Valkey (or Redis) endpoint, an S3-compatible store for job results, shared persistent storage, and a load balancer with session affinity.
 Use S3 or database storage for persistent uploads.
 - A bucket lifecycle expiry rule on `cluster.s3.keyPrefix` (default `transient/`), set above `stirling.jobResultExpiryMinutes` (default `30`).
 The lifecycle rule removes expired job results.